 11. Sightseeing

-If you’ve got carry-on luggage you don’t want to haul around all day, store it in the lockers in the Arrivals Hall of both terminals.
-During the day, the purple MRT line runs frequent trains between both Terminals to the main train station, getting you there in about 50 minutes for $160 TWD one-way.
+If you have carry-on luggage you don’t want to haul around all day, store it in the lockers in both terminals.
+During the day, the purple MRT line runs frequent trains between both Terminals to the central train station, getting you there in about 40 minutes.
 Buses connect to other city areas, and taxis are available for more direct service.

-Whatever you do in Taipei, leave plenty of time to make it back to the airport for your next flight!
+Whatever you do in Taipei, leave plenty of time to return to the airport for your next flight!
+Visit Tripadvisor for more things to do in Taipei.

 12. WiFi